MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 11/13/2019
+ms.date: 02/03/2020
 ---
 # Continuous data export

-Continuous data export enables you to continuously export data from Kusto to an [external table](../externaltables.md).
+Continuously export data from Kusto to an [external table](../externaltables.md).
 The external table defines the destination (for example, Azure Blob Storage) and the schema of the exported data.
-The exported data is defined by a periodically-run query whose results are stored in the external table.
+The exported data is defined by a periodically-run query.
+The results are stored in the external table.
 The process guarantees that all records are exported "exactly-once" (excluding dimension tables, in which all records are evaluated in all executions).

 Continuous data export requires you to [create an external table](../externaltables.md#create-or-alter-external-table) and then [create a continuous export definition](#create-or-alter-continuous-export) pointing to the external table.

 > [!NOTE]
-> * Currently, there is no support (as part of continuous export) for exporting historical records ingested before continuous export creation.
+> * Kusto doesn't support (as part of continuous export) for exporting historical records ingested before continuous export creation.
 Historical records can be exported separately using the (non-continuous) [export command](export-data-to-an-external-table.md).
 For more information, see [exporting historical data](#exporting-historical-data).
-> * Currently, continuous export doesn't work for data ingested using streaming ingestion.
+> * Continuous export doesn't work for data ingested using streaming ingestion.
+> * Currently, continuous export can't be configured on a table on which [Row Level Security policy](../../concepts/rowlevelsecuritypolicy.md) is enabled.

 ## Notes